Multi-Agent Contracts: Introduction

+\paragraph{Computational approaches to contracts} The current rise in interest in algorithmic approaches to contracts is motivated by the fact that more and more of the classic applications of contract theory are moving online, growing in scale, and happening in data-rich environments.
+We refer the reader to the recent survey of \citet{DuettingFT24} for a comprehensive overview of this literature.

-Most relevant for us is work on \emph{combinatorial contracts}, which can be divided into three categories, depending on whether it concerns exponentially large outcome spaces \citep{DuttingRT21}, taking sets of actions \citep{DuttingEFK21}, or settings with multiple agents \citep{BabaioffFNW12,BabaioffFN09,BabaioffFN10,EmekF12}.
-Out of these, the most closely related papers to our work are \citep{DuttingEFK21} and \citep{BabaioffFNW12,EmekF12}.
+Most relevant to us is the literature on \emph{combinatorial contracts}, which can be divided into three categories, depending on whether it concerns exponentially large outcome spaces \citep{DuttingRT21}, taking sets of actions \citep{DuttingEFK21}, or settings with multiple agents \citep{BabaioffFNW12,BabaioffFN09,BabaioffFN10,EmekF12}.
+The vast majority of research on combinatorial contracts has focused on the latter two dimensions (multiple actions and multiple agents) and is surveyed in detail in \citep{Feldman25}.

-\cite{DuttingEFK21} study a single-principal single-agent setting, where the agent can take any subset of $n$ actions.
+\citet{DuttingEFK21} study a single-principal single-agent setting, where the agent can take any subset of $n$ actions.
 The main result is a polynomial-time (in $n$) algorithm for gross-substitutes reward functions.
 They also show NP-hardness for general submodular reward functions (with value oracle access).
-While both \cite{DuttingEFK21} and the present paper deal with a reward function that maps any subset of $n$ actions to some expected reward, the induced optimization problems are fundamentally different: In \cite{DuttingEFK21} a single agent chooses a subset of $n$ actions, leading to a single incentive-compatibility constraint.
-Here, in contrast, each one of the $n$ agents makes a binary choice over actions (exert effort or not), thus an action profile corresponds to a subset of the $n$ agents, and the corresponding optimization problem has $n$ incentive-compatibility constraints.
-It is an exciting open question whether techniques similar to the ones we develop in this paper can advance the state of the art for the multi-action problem.
+While both \citep{DuttingEFK21} and the present paper deal with a reward function that maps any subset of $n$ actions to some expected reward, the induced optimization problems are fundamentally different: In the model of \citet{DuttingEFK21} a single agent chooses a subset of $n$ actions.
+A contract is defined by a single parameter $\alpha$, and the agent chooses a set of actions that is better than any other set of actions.
+In particular, not every set of actions can be incentivized.
+In the model we consider in this work, in contrast, each one of the $n$ agents makes a binary choice over actions (exert effort or not), thus an action profile corresponds to a subset of the $n$ agents.
+A contract is now defined by a vector $(\alpha_1,\ldots,\alpha_n)$.
+Typically, every set of agents can be incentivized, so there are exponentially many feasible solutions.
+The challenge is to find a feasible solution of high value.